Free at Last

 Made by the borders of previous errors.

-All creatures great and small can get quite sick
+All creatures great and small can get sick

 If given the wrong things to eat and drink.